Basic Quantum Algorithms: Quantum parallelism

-The initial state of each qubit is $\ket{0}$.
-Then, the Hadamard gate is applied to each qubit, preparing for the \textit{quantum parallelism}.
-Then, the unitary matrix $U$ is applied to all qubits.
-Finally, there is a meter for each qubit, returning a bit string.
+The initial state is $\ket{0,...,0}$, which is a state from the computational basis, as it represents a classical state.
+Choosing $\ket{0}$ as the initial state for each qubit is no loss of generality.
+In the next step, the Hadamard gate is applied to each qubit to enable \textit{quantum parallelism}.
+Following this, the unitary matrix $U$ is applied to all qubits.
+Finally, a measurement meter on each qubit returns a bit string.
+Note that the number of output qubits must match the number of input qubits, as unitary gates are invertible, making the computation process fully reversible in the absence of measurement, meaning no information is erased.

-Quantum parallelism is the simultaneous execution of an algorithm with more than one input to a single quantum processor.
-To execute the same task on a classical computer would require an exponential number of classical processors.
-To understand this concept, we focus only on $U$ without considering the $H$ gates. $U$ and the meters can be interpreted as a randomized algorithm in the classical sense.
-If $x$ is a $n$-bit string and $U$ is a $2^n\times 2^n$ matrix, then $U\ket{x}$ is a linear combination of $2^n$ vectors of the computational basis.
-After the measurements, a $n$-bit string $y$ returned, where $\ket{y}$ is one of the terms of the linear combination.
-That is, if the input to $U$ is $x$, the output after the measurement is $y$. $U$ is an ``algorithm'', which is executed for a single input $x$ when the computation $U\ket{x}$ is performed.
-Now let us bring the $H$ gates back.
+From the circuit above, we can understand the mechanism and advantage of quantum parallelism in the standard quantum computing model.
+A quantum circuit can simultaneously perform computations on multiple inputs through superposition, a feat that would require an exponential number of classical processors to match.
+The Hadamard gates initially transform each qubit into a superposition of all possible states, representing every possible classical input.
+The unitary operator $U$ is then applied to this superposition, executing the computation for all inputs simultaneously due to quantum parallelism.
+However, the final measurement yields only one classical outcome (an $n$-bit string), representing a single result from the superposition of potential outcomes.
+This highlights the unique computational power of quantum systems, albeit with the limitation that only a single result is observable after measurement.